 A small but well-established group of English-medium international schools around the capital Kampala cater for the children of expatriates and Ugandan elites.
 Influenced by Uganda’s colonial legacy, most follow the National Curriculum of England and Wales or International Baccalaureate programmes, while some offer a combination of the two systems.

-There are four IB World Schools in Uganda, of which three offer the IB Diploma.
-These are Kampala International School Uganda, the Aga Khan High School, Kampala and International School of Uganda, with the latter also authorised to offer the Primary Years and Middle Years Programmes.
+There are four IB World Schools in Uganda, and all are authorised to offer the IB Diploma.
+These are Kampala International School Uganda, the Aga Khan High School Kampala, Acorns International School (AIS) and International School of Uganda, with the latter two also authorised to offer the Primary Years and Middle Years Programmes

 Virtually all international schools in Uganda are coeducational.
 Parents are advised to check schools’ accreditation arrangements with a body such as the Council of International Schools or the Association of International Schools in Africa.